smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 ## Proposed solution

 #### Definitions for terms used in proposal:
-* OEM Network Mapping: This file referse to key value pairs that the OEM module will use to retrieve vehicle data off its network
+* OEM Network Mapping: This file refers to key value pairs that the OEM module will use to retrieve vehicle data off its network
 * OEM Network Mapping version: Version variable for OEM Network Mapping table located in `module_config` -> `endpoint_properties`
-* Vehicle Data Schema: This is a JSON object that contains vehicle data defintions for both requests and responses that can be sent using
+* Vehicle Data Schema: This is a JSON object that contains vehicle data definitions for both requests and responses that can be sent using

 Solution is to replace the way vehicle data items are validated for _GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData/OnVehicleData_ APIs.